 cancer prevention is not early detection

 How do you prevent cancer?
 Cancer prevention is not the same as early cancer detection, or early cancer treatment.
-Preventing cancer requires effort: something you do every day.
-After-the-fact prevention actions may also help increase the chance of a successful long-term remission after cancer detection.
-When something is good for you, it’s good for you.
 Our focus is prevention since early cancer detection is not the same as cancer prevention.

 Cancer prevention: make a complementary plan